alf808/java-lava/backend/README.md

 ### Implement The Server

-There are `@TODO` comments throughout the `./backend/src`.
-We recommend tackling the files in order and from top to bottom:
+Examine the following files carefully to tailor this app for your needs.

 1. `./src/auth/auth.py`
 2. `./src/api.py`